Cornell-MAE-UG/fa25-portfolio-bm724-bilal/_projects/extracredit.md

 \dot{Q}_{loss,new} = 200 \ \text{kW}
 $$

-This is a **33% increase** in heating power compared to the baseline case.
+This is a **33% increase** in heating power compared to the original case.

 ---